timonoko/sextant/README.md

 Then I started paddling from Vancouver city to the west in 1990.
 I did not understand them tides.
 I did not know you can get pretabulated tables.
 I was paddling against tides most of the time.
 Somewhere between Kelsey Bay and Telegraph Cove there was 2 weeks period of fog and rain.
 I totally lost it.
 I was running out of food.
 I decided to turn back to Kelsey.
 But then the setting sun peaked out and I was able get my longitude.
 I was 3 kilometers from Telegraph cove.
 Paddling back would have been a suicide.

-About 80 km between those places.
-But I was doing it against tides averaging less than 10 km per day.

 BTW.
 George Vancouver was also stuck for weeks at the same stretch of Johnstone Strait.
 The devilish tide current appeared to be totally random and followed none of the god-given rules and laws.

 (Looks like the OBS.BAT is the main starting point)